Linda Crampton has an honors degree in biology. She is interested in chemicals from other organisms and their benefits to the human body.

 Fava or Broad Beans and L-Dopa

 Fava beans are also called broad beans.
-They contain L-dopa, although much less than velvet beans.
+They contain L-dopa, although in a much lower quantity than velvet beans.
 It would still be a good idea for a patient taking prescribed L-dopa supplements to ask their doctor about the advisability of eating fava beans.
 The bean sprouts, pods, stems, and leaves reportedly contain more L-dopa than the unsprouted beans.

 Some people suffer from a genetic problem called favism and can't eat fava beans.
 These people are unable to make enough of an enzyme called glucose-6-phosphate dehydrogenase.
 The disorder is therefore sometimes called glucose-6-phosphate dehydrogenase deficiency, or G6PD deficiency.
-In this disorder the red blood cells burst when exposed to certain stimuli, including the ingestion of fava beans.
+In this disorder the red blood cells burst when exposed to certain stimuli, including (in some people with the disorder) the ingestion of fava beans.

-Natural medicines can be useful in disease treatment and may be cheaper to obtain than synthetic chemicals.
-The dose of a natural medicine is often unknown when plant parts are eaten, however, unless a chemical analysis is performed.
-Another potential problem is that plant parts or extracts may contain toxins in addition to a medicine.
+Some plant chemicals can be useful in disease treatment.
+The amount of the chemical that's ingested is often unknown when plant parts are eaten, however, unless a chemical analysis is performed.
+Another potential problem is that plant parts or extracts may contain toxins in addition to a beneficial substance.

-Like synthetic medicines, natural medicines can cause side effects, interact negatively with other medications inside a person’s body, or be dangerous for people with additional medical problems besides the one being treated.
-Therefore it’s very important to follow a doctor’s advice before and during the use of natural medicines.
+Like synthetic medicines, chemicals from plants can cause side effects, interact negatively with medications inside a person’s body, or be dangerous for people with additional medical problems besides the one being treated.
+Therefore, it’s very important to follow a doctor’s advice before and during the use of plant chemicals for a health problem.